joshm89/google-psi-test/README.md

 # google-psi-test
-A python script that runs a Google PSI test for a given domain on an hourly basis.
+A python script that runs a Google PageSpeed Insights test for a set of URLs on an hourly basis.